Skip to main content

 • Individuals with vascular malformations and previous diagnosis of disseminated intravascular coagulopathy

-Percent of growth over time5 years
+Percent of growth over time

-Patient specific gene and protein expression levels that can distinguish affected from unaffected tissue in patients.5 years
+• Patient specific gene and protein expression levels that can distinguish affected from unaffected tissue in patients.(5 years)